dicebear/dicebear/apps/docs/pages/guides/dicebear-for-ai-assistants/index.md

 Use DiceBear 10.
 Documentation: https://www.dicebear.com/llms.txt

-There are six native cores with identical output, not one library with wrappers.
+There are seven native cores with identical output, not one library with wrappers.
 Use the one matching this project's language.
 Do not reach for the JavaScript core when the project is written in something else:

     JavaScript  @dicebear/core + @dicebear/styles
     PHP         dicebear/core + dicebear/styles